Dual Frequency Branch Framework with Reconstructed Sliding Windows Attention for AI-Generated Image Detection: Experiments

 To further verify that our proposed method helps the model extract more fine-grained multi-angle comprehensive forgery traces while modeling the importance and implicit dependencies between local features, we conducted further comparative studies on the modules, as follows.

-1) \textbf{The reconstructed sliding window attention mechanism greatly improves the ability of attention to capture forgery features.} As shown in Table \ref{tab_RSWAttention}, compared with WAttention, our RSWAttention improves the mean Acc. and mean A.P. by 24.2\% and 13.1\% respectively, which suggests that the RSWAttention greatly promotes the attention mechanism to capture fine-grained forgery traces within the local window while modeling the importance and interdependence between local features.
+1) \textbf{The reconstructed sliding window attention mechanism greatly improves the ability of attention to capture forgery features.} As shown in Table \ref{tab_RSWAttention}, compared with WAttention, our RSWAttention improves the mean Acc. by 24.2\%, which suggests that the RSWAttention greatly enhances the attention mechanism to capture fine-grained forgery traces within the local window while modeling the importance and interdependence between local features.

 2) \textbf{Utilizing only the phase component of the FFT can reduce features not related to forgery compared to using the full FFT.} As shown in Table \ref{tab_fft}, if we use not only the phase part of the FFT but also the amplitude part as input to the network, the average accuracy of the model drops by 5.2\%, confirming that amplitude introduces noise or irrelevant intensity information that confounds the detector.
 In contrast, the phase, encoding structural details like edges and shapes, aligns with the artifact-relevant features needed for detection.
 This finding corroborates prior image processing research, where phase information is prioritized over amplitude for structural analysis, reinforcing our design choice to leverage FFT’s phase as a complementary input branch.
+In addition, replacing FFT with DCT in the complement branch leads to about a 2\% decrease in mAcc., as shown in Table~\ref{tab_dct}, demonstrating the effectiveness of relying on FFT-based features.

 3) \textbf{All subbands of DWT are indispensable}.
 Each frequency domain subband of DWT has its own unique meaning, the low-frequency part retains the overall structure and semantic background of the image, and the high-frequency part captures subtle texture and edge information.
 Deleting any subband will reduce the comprehensiveness of the information in the window.
-As shown in Table \ref{tab_dwt}, whether using only one frequency domain subband or omitting some frequency domain subbands, the performance of the model will be degraded.
+As shown in Table \ref{tab_dwt}, whether using only one frequency domain subband or omitting some frequency domain subbands, the performance of the model will degrade.